Skip to Content

 A market chalet

-This part of the market has more than 60 wooden chalets set up around the famous Golden Lady (Gëlle Fra) monument, one of the city’s top attractions.
+This part of the market has 40 wooden chalets set up around the famous Golden Lady (Gëlle Fra) monument, one of the city’s top attractions.
 Weaving our way through the stands, we found a wide variety of gifts, souvenirs, and seasonal items.
 There were handmade glass ornaments, snow globes, winter clothes, slippers, and all kind of cookies and candies to take home.

 We even bought a few light-up Santa hats for ourselves.
 Because nothing says “festive” like a light-up Santa hat.

-There are lots of food and drink options, too, and we sampled as many as we could while we walked.
+We sampled as many of the food and drink options as we could while we walked.
 There was gluhwein (fabulous, hot mulled wine), which is a market staple.
 But you could also opt for hot cider, hot chocolate, and plenty of other things designed to keep you warm.
 Apple fritters, German snowball pastries, flammkuchen (thin crust pizza), and other national and international treats fueled our steps.

 Christmas tree-shaped carnival ride.